An Awesome Scotland Road Trip Part 2

 Ben Nevis

-We walked the mountain path, which was previously known as the ‘tourist trail’.
+We walked the mountain path, once known as the ‘tourist trail’.
 It was rebranded because the ‘tourist trail’ made it sound like an easy walk.
 It is not.
-To Ben Nevis summit and back from the car park is roughly 11 miles.
-11 miles would be a challenge for some on the flat, let alone climbing to over 1300 metres.
+From the car park to the Ben Nevis summit and back is roughly 11 miles.
+Eleven miles would be a challenge for some on the flat, let alone climbing to over 1300 metres.
 Not only that, but the terrain changes from easy gravel paths to stone steps, ice patches and fairly loose stone.

 Be under no illusion – Ben Nevis is not a walk in the park.
-We saw almost all seasons in one day and it was foggy, windy and snowy at the top.
-Don’t be fooled by the blistering temperatures at the bottom… it gets cold at the top!
-As a rule of thumb, you lose 1 degrees celsius for every 100m ascent.
+We saw almost all the seasons in one day, and it was foggy, windy, and snowy at the top.
+Don’t be fooled by the blistering temperatures at the bottom.
+It gets cold at the top!
+As a rule of thumb, you lose 1 degree Celsius for every 100m ascent.

 So, consider you are climbing a 1345m mountain, starting not far from sea level.
-Minus 13 degrees celsius from the starting temperature on your weather app and it will give you a rough idea of the highest temperature at the top.
+Minus 13 degrees Celsius from the starting temperature on your weather app gives you a rough idea of the highest temperature at the top.
 You also need to consider the wind and how that will affect the temperature.
 Long story short – don’t overestimate the temperature at the top!

 20210603 Road Trip to Scotland 106 1

 It was remarkable how many people were wearing vests, shorts and trainers.
-You might regret that, so make sure you have warm and wet weather clothing in your backpack, some suitable footwear, along with some snacks and water to keep you going.
+You might regret it, so make sure you have warm, wet-weather clothing in your backpack, suitable footwear, and snacks and water to keep you going.

 Despite the weather at the top of Ben Nevis, it wasn’t as cold as our ascent up Snowdon.
-It wasn’t as windy and we weren’t as wet…bonus!
+It wasn’t as windy, and we weren’t as wet.

 The Commando Memorial at Spean Bridge